Related Content

 Stirling will also gain a second daily train from and to London.

-From Dec 14th CrossCountry is expanding its service between Reading and York to give seven trains per day in each direction between the two cities.
+CrossCountry has expanded its service between Reading and York to give seven trains per day in each direction between the two cities.

-From December 14th, the Swiss national rail operator, SBB, is making changes to the long-distance trains which take the Jura Foot Line which runs along the western shores of Lake Biel and Lake Neuchâtel.
+The Swiss national rail operator, SBB, has made changes to the long-distance trains which take the Jura Foot Line which runs along the western shores of Lake Biel and Lake Neuchâtel.

 I wanted to share my passion for train travel and explain how anyone can take the fantastic journeys I have taken.